garystafford/garystafford-hudson_native/README.markdown

 ```

 ## Test Install
+`sudo /etc/init.d/hudson status`
+should return a result similar to
+`hudson is running`

 `sudo service hudson status`
 should return a result similar to
 `hudson (pid 13276 13248 12690) is running...`

 `sudo netstat -tulpn | grep 8080`
 should return a result similar to